 Trello has been using RabbitMQ for the last three years.
 Prior to RabbitMQ, we were relying on a Redis Pub-Sub implementation.
 Recently, due to RabbitMQ’s questionable behavior when network partitions occur, we’ve made the switch over to Kafka.

 Bugs!
 No matter how many times I decree that my coworkers and I must stop writing bugs, we keep on doing it anyways.
 Even worse, sometimes those bugs make it into production, where users run into them!

 Have you ever returned to work in the morning and found a couple of Trello boards with this lovely cryptic red box?

 This post is intended to be a sequel to the Talking Kotlin podcast episode that featured Huyen Tue Dao and me.
 We recorded it in May 2017.
 If you haven’t given it a listen, go check it out!
 A quick recap from the conversation: We started using Kotlin in October of 2016, right around when Kotlin 1.0.4 was announced.

-We’re excited to announce that there’s now a great place to talk about building on the Trello Platform in the Trello Slack community!
+We’re excited to announce that there’s now a great place to talk about building on the Trello Ecosystem in Atlasian’s Developer Community!